Synkevych/job_interview_tasks/Interview_8_BlackBird.md

 Оператором WHERE + указания названия 2 таблиц и условия

+What is a class?
+What is the difference between a class and a module?
+What is an object?
+How would you declare and use a constructor in Ruby?
+How would you create getter and setter methods in Ruby? ch Navigator Interview Ruby on Rails Developer
+How to Interview Your Ruby on Rails Developer
+127095 VIEWS
+All
+We at RubyGarage want to share our knowledge about how to interview a Ruby on Rails developer.
+Since our main purpose is to sell great code, we require great coders.

+This article will come in handy for you when you need to test a Ruby on Rails programmer but aren’t sure what questions to ask the Rails interviewee.
+You can consider this article as a guide for how to interview a Ruby on Rails programmer.

+We’re not going to include all the questions you could ask, as that would take more than one article.
+For example, we decided to omit questions about code idioms and cunning expressions in Ruby.
+Also, we don’t want to give away all the questions which we might ask during an interview with a developer.
+We don't want a developer to simply look for answers on the Internet, as our main purpose is to ensure that we check the developer's grasp of the language and framework.
+We merely want to see how a Ruby software engineer expounds their knowledge of the domain.

+Now let's chalk out the structure of a Ruby on Rails interview.
+The article will be divided into several parts since we usually check separate domains of knowledge.
+Here is the structure we typically use:

+Ruby questions;
+Ruby on Rails questions;
+A pair programming task;
+A home task.

+## Ruby tasks

+What is a class?
+What is the difference between a class and a module?
+What is an object?
+How would you declare and use a constructor in Ruby?
+How would you create getter and setter methods in Ruby?
+Describe the difference between class and instance variables?
+What are the three levels of method access control for classes and what do they signify?
+What does ‘self’ mean?
+Explain how (almost) everything is an object in Ruby.
+Explain what singleton methods are.
+What is Eigenclass in Ruby?
+Describe Ruby method lookup path.
+Describe available Ruby callbacks.
+How can we use them in practice?
+What is the difference between Proc and lambda?

+## Biseness application

+What is Rack?
+Explain the Rack application interface.
+Write a simple Rack application.
+How does Rack middleware works?

+## Ruby jems

+What is RubyGems?
+How does it work?
+How can you build your own Ruby gem?
+Explain the structure of a Ruby gem.
+Can you give me some examples of your favorite gems besides Ruby on Rails?

 ## English part

 1. What is the name of institute where you work now?